wishlog/fsisac-parse-ioc/README.md

-# fsisac-parse-ioc
+# stix-to-ioc
-Python script to parse IOC from FS-ISAC feed
+Python script to parse IOC from FS-ISAC (STIX) feed

 The iocextract script from InQuest does works well on extracting hashes and IPs.
 However, email with [@] doesn't work.
 Also it were not able to extract domains.